lukeryannetnz/manager-readme/README.md

 I schedule reading email, generally in the morning and the afternoon.
 If you want me urgently, a DM on slack is better.

 I prefer slack DMs if you need to connect with me.
-LPlesee reach out.
+Please reach out.

 I use my calendar to organize my life.
 My calendar is publicly visible so that it's clear what I'm spending time on.
 If you need to talk to me urgently, I will make time for you if you DM me.
 ### 1:1s